harp-tech/protocol/Device.md

 > **Note**
 >
 > This register is read-only and is used to provide status information about the device.
 The bits are set by the device and sent through a period event.
-If enabled (via `R_OPERATION_CTRL` bit `ALIVE_EN`), the event will be periodically emitted at a rate of 1Hz, aligned to when the `R_TIMESTAMP_SECOND` register is updated.
+If enabled (via `R_OPERATION_CTRL` bit `ALIVE_EN`), the event will be periodically emitted at a rate of 1Hz, triggered by updates to the `R_TIMESTAMP_SECOND` register.

 The status of the device is given by the following bits:

-* **IS_ACTIVE [Bit 0]:** If 1, the device will be in Active Mode.
+* **IS_STANDBY [Bit 0]:** If 1, the device will be in Standby Mode.
 Any other modes will be coded as 0.
 (See `R_OPERATION_CTRL` bit `OP_MODE` for more information).

 * **IS_ERROR_STATE [Bit 1]:** This bit will be read as 1 if the device is in an error state.
 The implementation of an error state is expected largely implementation specific, however this state should be entered when the device is in a state where it cannot recover without manual intervention.